 Get A Remote Shutter Release

 These are super useful with ND filters of 10 Stops of greater because then you can utilize the filters to their full potential.
-Setting up for exposures of 30 seconds or greater to create some really cool effects in camera.
-Best part of all: it’s only around $50 for a really great shutter release.
+Setting up for exposures of 30 seconds or greater to create some really cool effects in-camera.
+The best part of all: it’s only around $50 for a really great shutter release.

 Conclusion/What Filters Do I use?